Further examination of the function of nervous, endocrine, cardiovascular, respiratory, renal, and gastrointestinal systems of the human body.

 PHSL 251 will build on and extend your understanding of the physiology of the nervous, muscular, cardiovascular, respiratory, renal and gastrointestinal system topics that you were introduced to in HUBS 191 and HUBS 192.
-The laboratories are designed to complement the practice of human nutrition and dietetics.

 |Paper title||Physiology (for Human Nutrition/Dietetics)|

 |Domestic Tuition Fees (NZD)||$1,260.35|

 - HUBS 191 and HUBS 192 and two of BIOC 192, CELS 191, CHEM 191, PHSI 191

 - (PHSL 231 and PHSL 232 and PHSL 233), PHTY 251, MELS 251, PHCY 251

 - Only available to students majoring in Human Nutrition.

 - Essential for Human Nutrition majors intending to enrol in dietetics

 Course co-ordinator: Associate Professor Daryl Schwenke (email@example.com)